-- Sort information by clicking the column titles. - Rearrange the columns by clicking and dragging the top of a column to move it to another location. - Select multiple entries in one of these ways: - Shift-click to select a range of names.
-Select the first name you want, hold down the Shift key, and then select the last name in the range. - Command-click to select a group of nonadjacent names.
-Select a name, hold down the Command key (#), and then select each additional name. - Command-A to select all names.
-No need to click; just press Command-A to select the entire list.
+- Sort information by clicking the column titles. - Rearrange the columns by clicking and dragging the top of a column to move it to another location. - Select multiple entries in one of these ways: - o Shift-click to select a range of names.
+Select the first name you want, hold down the Shift key, and then select the last name in the range. - o Command-click to select a group of nonadjacent names.
+Select a name, hold down the Command key (#), and then select each additional name.

+- o Command-A to select all names.
+No need to click; just press Command-A to select the entire list. - Control-click anywhere in the list to access a shortcut menu to common tasks.